pintergreg/software-engineering/lectures/15_testing.md

 > When we change code, we should have tests in place.
 > To put tests in place, we often have to change code.
 >
-> -- Feathers, M. (2004).
-Working Effectively with Legacy Code: Part I / Chapter 2
+> -- Michael Feathers, Working Effectively with Legacy Code: Part I / Chapter 2 [@feathers2004working]

 ##  changing the software